 *Important.
 Wait until the paint has cured for at least 24 hours or maybe 3-4 days depending on the type of paint used.
 If the paint hasn’t dried long enough when you apply the toner and wipe it down it may remove some of the paint.
 The Caromal Colours paint I used dries to a hard finish that really, really adheres to the furniture surface.
 I only waited a few hours before applying the toner to this piece.

-To apply the Caromal Colours Toner:
+How to apply the Caromal Colours Toner:

 On black or dark paint it really doesn’t make a lot of difference.
 On white paint the toner shows up a lot so a damp rag works best.
 I have a complete tutorial on the toner here.
 Wait until the toner is completely dry before moving on to step 5.

 Step 5.
-Apply a dark wax.
+Apply a dark wax to make

-Once the toner is dry I apply a coat of Howard’s Wax in Golden Oak using a lint free cloth.
+Once the toner is dry I apply a coat of Howard’s Wax in Golden Oak or Walnut using a lint free cloth.
 Old sheets are perfect!
 The wax dries in about 15 minutes then I buff it with a dry lint free rag.

-Video Tutorial: How to Antique Painted Furniture Using Caromal Colours Toner…
+Quick Video Tutorial: How to Antique Painted Furniture Using Caromal Colours Toner…

 Thanks for being here and have a great weekend, Kathy